Hunter College: Expansion

-In 1913 the east end of the building, housing the elementary school, was replaced by Thomas Hunter Hall, a new limestone Tudor building facing Lexington Avenue and designed by C. B. J. Snyder.
+In 1913, the east end of the building, housing the elementary school, was replaced by Thomas Hunter Hall, a new limestone Tudor building facing Lexington Avenue and designed by C. B. J. Snyder.
 The following year the Normal College became Hunter College in honor of its first president.
 At the same time, the college was experiencing a period of great expansion as increasing student enrollments necessitated more space.
 The college reacted by establishing branches in the boroughs of Brooklyn, Queens, and Staten Island.
 By 1920, Hunter College had the largest enrollment of women of any municipally financed college in the United States.
 In 1930, Hunter's Brooklyn campus merged with City College's Brooklyn campus, and the two were spun off to form Brooklyn College.

-In 1936 fire destroyed the 1873 Gothic building facing Park Avenue, and by 1940 the Public Works Administration replaced it with the Modernist north building, designed by Shreve, Lamb & Harmon along with Harrison & Fouilhoux.
+In February 1936, a fire destroyed the 1873 Gothic building facing Park Avenue.
+Plans for a new building were announced in 1937, and by 1940 the Public Works Administration replaced it with the Modernist north building, designed by Shreve, Lamb & Harmon along with Harrison & Fouilhoux.

 The late 1930s saw the construction of Hunter College in the Bronx (later known as the Bronx Campus).
 During the Second World War, Hunter leased the Bronx Campus buildings to the United States Navy who used the facilities to train 95,000 women volunteers for military service as WAVES and SPARS.
 When the Navy vacated the campus, the site was briefly occupied by the nascent United Nations, which held its first Security Council sessions at the Bronx Campus in 1946, giving the school an international profile.

 In 1943, Eleanor Roosevelt dedicated a town house at 47–49 East 65th Street in Manhattan to the college.
-The house had been a home for the future President and First Lady.
-Today it is known as The Roosevelt House of Public Policy and opened in fall 2010 as an academic center hosting prominent speakers.
+The house had been a home for Eleanor and Franklin D. Roosevelt prior to the latter's presidency.
+The Roosevelt House Public Policy Institute at Hunter College opened at that location in fall 2010 as an academic center hosting prominent speakers.